miguelcobain/ember-paper-expansion-panel/README.md

 - `onExpandedChange` - an action that is sent when a the panel is expanded or collapsed.
 You get as an argument a boolean with the current state of `expanded`

 This component yields a hash that contains the `collapsed` and `expanded` components.
+It also yields a `collapse` action you can use to collapse the panel (e.g use it with paper-button's onClick).

 ### `{{#panel.collapsed}}`